heyjulieh/project-02-lifebetter/README.md

 # README

-This README would normally document whatever steps are necessary to get the
-# README

 project-02-lifebetter - https://life-better.herokuapp.com/

 Users can add tips for life, that readers can see and vote up or down